-A beauty tool by Ulta known as GLAMlab, since the pandemic, has seen a surge in demand with seven-fold engagement and now houses a catalog of more than 50 million shades of foundation, which have been swatched digitally.
+Since the pandemic, a beauty tool by Ulta known as GLAMlab, has seen a surge in demand with seven-fold engagement and now houses a catalog of more than 50 million shades of foundation, which have been swatched digitally.
 A 2019 global survey conducted by Neilsen saw consumers list AR as one of the top technologies they are looking forward to in the future to help assist them with their daily lives.

-Using AR like this also means businesses can continue operating, making sales, unlike clothing retailers Primark who suffered in the pandemic due to a lack of online presence.
+Using AR like this also means businesses can continue operating, and making sales, unlike clothing retailer Primark which suffered in the pandemic due to a lack of online presence.
 Allowing customers to buy this way also gives retail real-time data and information to help them make informed decisions.
 Trends in purchases will help brands identify popular stocks and allow them to update their selection based on the needs continually and wants of their consumer.

 How retailers can meet new customer expectations

 As mentioned earlier, consumers today expect more from retailers, which the pandemic has only accelerated.
 For years, retailers have spent massive amounts of time and money on strategies to build physical and online sales channels to engage with their customers.
 Understanding what their consumers want will help retailers understand what steps to take to enhance their customer experiences.